Lino is launching to be a crypto YouTube with $20 million from China’s most famous seed investor

 Fair.com closes another round of funding, acquires rental car delivery service Skurt

-YouTube on the blockchain is one of the holy grails of the crypto community.
+YouTube on the blockchain is one of the Holy Grails of the crypto community.

 The new generation of video artists and their audience seem tailor-made for a blockchain-based distribution and restitution system — one that depends on micro-payments and digitally secured provenance.